 The goalkeeper who became a cult figure across Europe, instantly recognizable by his trademark grey tracksuit bottoms on the pitch.

-Gábor Király redefined goalkeeper aesthetics with a simple, stubborn choice: he played every professional match in a pair of comfortable grey tracksuit bottoms, a superstition born from a cold training session early in his career.
-Beyond the quirky uniform was a formidable and consistent shot-stopper.
-His career was a marathon, spanning over two decades and including nearly 400 appearances in the German Bundesliga for clubs like Hertha BSC and 1860 Munich.
-For Hungary, he became a national pillar, earning 108 caps and serving as captain, his longevity allowing him to play alongside different generations of teammates.
-Király's image—the grey pants, the focused glare—transcended sport, turning him into an emblem of enduring, no-fuss reliability between the posts.
+Gábor Király played every professional match in grey tracksuit bottoms, a superstition born from a cold training session early in his career.
+The Hungarian goalkeeper built a formidable reputation as a consistent shot-stopper across two decades.
+He appeared in nearly 400 Bundesliga matches for clubs like Hertha BSC and 1860 Munich.
+For Hungary, he earned 108 caps and served as captain, his longevity spanning multiple generations of teammates.
+His image—the grey pants, the focused glare—turned him into an emblem of enduring reliability between the posts.

 1965–1980